 There is no single cause of Lower Back Pain.
 It may have started after an injury, or it may have started gradually, often being related to poor posture and a bad workstation arrangement.

 In 75% cases of Low Back Pain, medical investigation shows no underlying cause of the sore back.

-An Osteopath will usually find numerous painful muscles and stiff facet joints, which normally respond favorably to osteopathic treatment.
+An Osteopath will usually find numerous painful muscles and stiff facet joints, which normally respond favourably to osteopathic treatment.

 An Osteopath can usually help with the immediate debility of low back pain, and can give plenty of advice on exercise, diet, seating, beds, ergonomics and lifting.

-Exercise that involves slow movement combined with strengthening and stretching, such as Pilates, Tai Chi & Yoga can be very beneficial for back pain.
+Exercise that involves movement combined with strengthening and stretching, such as Resistance/Weight Training, Pilates, Tai Chi & Yoga can be very beneficial for back pain.

 When you are stressed it's not unusual to develop low back pain.
 Learning to relax lowers stress levels, although it can be difficult to learn to relax, the health benefits of relaxation are vast.

-Mindfulness and Trauma Release Exercises are great tools that have been proven to work for back pain.
+Mindfulness and Trauma Release Exercises are great tools that have been proven to work for relaxation.